frroossst/terminal_chess/README.md

 # terminal_chess
 TLDR; A terminal based chess game.

-Languages used : Python, mySQL
+Languages used : Python, mySQL </br>
 OS : Linux Mint </br>
 AIM : Create a functional chess game for two players that can be played on the linux terminal.

 The current work is being done on version V3, previous versions were V1 and V2 which were my failed attempts at making a chess game.

-If you have any suggestions or ideas feel free to reach out at : adhyanpatel@protonmail.com (Email)
+If you have any suggestions or ideas feel free to reach out at : adhyanpatel@protonmail.com

 ## Requirements
 * Python 3.x